kozgunov/my_bots/Finance_bot/QL for stocks&crpyto/readme.md

-# Crypto Trading Bot with Deep Q-Learning
+# Crypto Trading Bot with Deep Q-Learning (PyTorch)

-This project implements a cryptocurrency trading bot using Deep Q-Learning, a reinforcement learning technique that combines Q-learning with deep neural networks.
-The bot is designed to make trading decisions on hourly cryptocurrency data, considering technical indicators and sentiment analysis.
+This project implements a cryptocurrency trading bot using Deep Q-Learning with PyTorch.
+The bot is designed to make trading decisions on 10-minute cryptocurrency data, considering technical indicators and market trends.
+It also includes a Telegram bot interface for user interaction and real-time notifications.

 ## Features

-- Deep Q-Network (DQN) implementation for trading decisions
+- Deep Q-Network (DQN) implementation using PyTorch for trading decisions
-- Support for multiple data sources (crypto and stocks)
+- Support for multiple cryptocurrency exchanges (Binance, OKX, Bybit)
-- Technical indicator calculation using TA-Lib
+- Technical indicator calculation and analysis
-- Sentiment analysis of news headlines
 - Customizable trading environment with fees and time constraints
 - Data preprocessing and normalization
 - Visualization of training progress and trading results
+- Telegram bot integration for notifications, trading confirmations, and user interactions
+- Real-time market data fetching and analysis
+- News sentiment analysis for informed decision making
+- User data management with PostgreSQL database
+- GPU acceleration support for faster training
+- Improved model architecture with batch normalization and gradient clipping
+- Adaptive learning rate using ReduceLROnPlateau
+- Early stopping to prevent overfitting
+- Comprehensive logging and visualization of training metrics

 ## Project Structure

-- `main.py`: The main script to run the trading bot
+- `main.py`: The main script to run the trading bot and Telegram interface
-- `agent.py`: Implementation of the DQN agent
+- `agent.py`: Implementation of the DQN agent using PyTorch
 - `environment.py`: Trading environment simulation
-- `utils.py`: Utility functions for data loading and preprocessing
+- `utils.py`: Utility functions for data loading, preprocessing, and API interactions
 - `training.py`: Functions for training and testing the agent
+- `config.py`: Configuration settings for the project
+- `telegram_bot.py`: Telegram bot implementation for user interactions
-- `Q-learning.py`: Basic Q-learning implementation (for comparison)
+- `Q-learning.py`: Basic Q-learning implementation (for reference)

 ## Requirements

 - Python 3.7+
-- TensorFlow 2.x
+- PyTorch (with CUDA support for GPU acceleration)
 - NumPy
 - Pandas
 - Matplotlib
 - scikit-learn
-- TA-Lib
-- yfinance
 - ccxt
+- python-telegram-bot
+- psycopg2
+- requests
-- TextBlob
+- seaborn

 ## Installation